about us

 We believe that each child and their family are important and unique, recognising that families are the child’s first and most influential teachers.
 Families’ beliefs and values will be respected through active communication and collaboration to ensure the child’s learning and wellbeing is holistic.

 The team at Yamba Preschool are advocates for quality outcomes for children, understanding that lifelong learning, current knowledge, collaboration and reflection sustain best practice.
-Educators are engaged, passionate and active participant’s in learning alongside our children.
+Educators are engaged, passionate and active participants in learning alongside our children.
+Environments are set up by educators, guided by children’s interests and needs, in a conscious manner to promote exploration and learning through play.

 Together Yamba Preschool understands that continuous improvement, best practices and quality outcomes are paramount to remaining contemporary.
 Current conversations, research and understandings are critically reflected on to inform our unique service.